joshstseng/VBAutoPlayer/README.md

 ---

 #### current TODO:
-- make it more user friendly
+- make it more user friendly and visually attractive
-  - make remove more user friendly
 - be able to resort by date videos were posted
 - be able to swap videos in the playlist queue